abarmat/sqlit/README.md

 - Responsive terminal UI
 - CLI mode for scripting and AI agents
 - Themes (Tokyo Night, Nord, and more)
-- Auto-detects and installs ODBC drivers
+- Auto-detects and installs ODBC drivers (SQL Server)

 ## Motivation